oatlog/oatlog/doc/extended_abstract/main.typ

 variables definitions and `(run <num>)`-commands are run in declaration order at theory instantiation time.

-Oatlog is in-progress work and is missing many features of the egglog language.
-This is well illustrated by the egglog test suite, with oatlog passing 16 of the 93 tests.
-Almost all test failures are due to oatlog not yet implementing extraction, `:merge`, or rulesets.
-The fact that oatlog currently runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary workaround it is therefore compiled to a no-op.
-Since `check` is crucial for tests, we instead verify oatlog's correctness by executing it and egglog in lockstep and comparing the number of e-nodes in each relation after each application of rules.

 To illustrate how oatlog works and the readability of its generated code, we highlight
 @example_generated_code that shows generated code for the distributive law.
 This is part of the function `Theory::apply_rules` that executes all queries and which alternates with the function